How it Works

 Yes, your spouse or anyone who has a deep relationship with both you and your pet may join the call, via another phone on your land line or via your own three way calling service.

-If within the first ten minutes of the consult, you do not feel as though LaShelle has connected with your animal, you may elect to end the appointment.
-Your credit card will not be charged, and/or your check will be returned.
+If within the first ten minutes of the consult, you do not feel as though Dr. Easton has connected with your animal, you may elect to end the appointment without being charged.